cal-poly-dxhub/eCR-semantic-interoperability/README.md

 The final output is saved as `out/xml_source_inference.xml` and contains the following for each document section:

-- The matched reference document and similarity score.
+- The matched reference document and primary similarity score.
 - The original text from your input document.
 - The corresponding matching text from the reference document.
+- Additive similarity scores showing additional category matches and their relevance.
 - Claude's inference of key clinical information, including:
   - **Pregnancy status** with reasoning.
   - **Travel history** with locations, dates, and reasoning.